 This is why it is wise to take a moment to review and go over everything you have to see if it is all consistently branded if anything is missing or needs refreshing and if all your graphics are working well and attracting the right people to your business.

-So it is vital that you are sending the right message through your branding and business graphics.⠀
+It is vital that you are sending the right message through your branding and business graphics.

 Colours create feelings and have psychological associations, that send us messages subconsciously.
 Fonts can position your brand and tell a story about the kind of business you are and who you are for.
 Your layouts can lead the eye and direct how the viewer sees the design.

 There are many subtle cues in graphic design, that communicate a message before people read any of your text.

 So it is important to establish what your message is, what you want people to think about your business and who you want it to be speaking to.
 Once the message you want to tell is clear, you can review your graphics and branding to make sure it is properly communicating that message.

 Consistency is key for a Strong Business Identity

 Think about when you go to the supermarket, and go to buy your favourite brands.
 You identify them by their packaging.
 You may have caught yourself asking someone to pick up your favourite snack and saying ‘Can you get me the one in the red square box’.
 And if they decide to re-design their packaging, we find ourselves lost, and questioning where that brand we like has gone.

 We tend to recall visuals far more easily than names and words.
 Images and colours stick in our minds and are highly memorable.
 So being consistent in your visual branding and having a strong consistent identity, makes you memorable and easily recognisable.